 - Awesome, but Impractical: In Generation II, and in fact every game he has been in before Generation IV, barring Pokémon Stadium, every Pokémon he uses knows Hyper Beam.
 In later generations he tends to teach his dragons moves with very high power but low accuracy.

 - In Stadium 2 his levels fluctuate between 50 and 100, but below 55 he'll still have a Dragonite and a Tyranitar, which also evolves at 55.

-- Fire, Ice, Lightning: In Yellow, his Dragonite has Thunder, Blizzard and Fire Blast.
-As Champion in the Johto games, his three Dragonites each get one of those moves.
-In Generation IV, his Gyarados, Aerodactyl and Charizard know Ice Fang, Thunder Fang and Fire Fang respectively, while his three Dragonite keep Thunder, Blizzard and Fire Blast.
-And then in his Generation III rematch, his two Dragonite have Flamethrower and Thunderbolt while the Kingdra that replaces his second Dragonair has Ice Beam.
+- Fire, Ice, Lightning: A recurring theme is for him to distribute moves of these type among his team, particularly the move trios of Fire Blast, Blizzard, and Thunder, and Flamethrower, Ice Beam, and Thunderbolt.
+His Dragonite in Yellow knows all of the former group, and as Champion in the Johto games, his three Dragonite each get one of the moves.
+In HeartGold and SoulSilver, his Gyarados, Aerodactyl and Charizard know Ice Fang, Thunder Fang and Fire Fang respectively, while his three Dragonite keep Thunder, Blizzard and Fire Blast.
+His FireRed and LeafGreen rematch, one of his Dragonite has Flamethrower while the other has Thunderbolt and Ice Beam, and the Kingdra that replaces his second Dragonair also has Ice Beam.

 - Jack Bauer Interrogation Technique: He's perfectly willing to rough up Rocket Grunts; this includes having Dragonite use Hyper Beam on them.

-- When he himself is the Champion, he's not much less hammy, as he demonstrates with the moves he makes with that cape.
+- Large Ham: The way he announces the name of the Champion in Red and Blue comes across as this.
+When he himself is the Champion, he's not much less hammy, as he demonstrates with the moves he makes with that cape.

 - Nice Guy: Despite his intimidating appearance and status, he's actually a fairly nice person; he's helpful to the protagonist, and has passed the Dragon's Den test, which requires knowledge of proper Pokémon care.

-True Kanto/Johto Champion (Gold, Silver, Crystal, HeartGold, and SoulSilver
+True Kanto/Johto Champion (Gold, Silver, Crystal, HeartGold, and SoulSilver)

 - Alliterative Name: His full name is Steven Stone.